ameyagodbole/augmented-dtree/README.md

 # Model Description and implementation details

 ## Augmented DTree
 Augmented dtree is a decision tree implementation where each node of the decision tree is itself a classifier of class DTNode.
 These nodes are processed in a queue and new nodes are added to the end of the queue to be processed.
 Each node can have 2 or more child nodes.
-To keep track of data going into each child node, a seperate file is created for the data going into each child node from the parent node.
-Also, when data balancing is called a seperate file is created for the data balanced data at each node.
+To keep track of data going into each child node, a separate file is created for the data going into each child node from the parent node.
+Also, when data balancing is called a separate file is created for the data balanced data at each node.

 ## DTNode
 DTNode comprises of the individual nodes that the tree is made of.
 Each node of the tree has a classifier which is passed as an argument.
 The node learns the classifier parameters using the data received by the node and calculates the entropy at the node.